jsartelle/dev-notes/src/site/notes/Development/Cheat sheets/Svelte cheat sheet.md

     - `beforeUpdate` (before DOM updates)
         - first runs before the component has mounted, so test for existence of any DOM elements
     - `afterUpdate` (after DOM updates)
-    - `tick` (resolves as soon as pending state changes have been applied, like Vue this.$tick)
+    - `tick` (returns a promise that resolves as soon as pending state changes have been applied)
         - can be called any time, not just during initialization
 - lifecycle functions can be called from helper functions, as long as they are called during first init
 - lifecycle functions don't run during SSR, except for `onDestroy`